International Travel Standards

-1. A separate International Travel Application is required for each trip outside Canada.
+1. A separate International Activity Application is required for each trip outside Canada.

 2. Group Commissioners may approve international travel of up to three nights and up to 500 kilometres from home.